rohitaragde/FitTrack/README.md

 ### Future Work
 - The insights gathered from this analysis can be utilized for future machine learning models and data visualization efforts to uncover further correlations and patterns in the data.

-## Deliverables
-- **Comprehensive Analysis Report:** A detailed report summarizing the findings, insights, and correlations discovered during the analysis.
-- **Interactive Visualizations:** Interactive visualizations will be provided for stakeholder presentations, making it easier to communicate key insights.

-## Technologies Used
-- Python
-- Pandas
-- NumPy
-- Matplotlib
-- Seaborn

-## Getting Started
-To get started with the project, follow these steps:
-1. Clone the repository to your local machine.
-2. Install the required dependencies by running `pip install -r requirements.txt`.
-3. Run the main analysis script to perform data analysis.
-4. Explore the generated visualizations and analysis report.

-## Contributing
-We welcome contributions from the community!
-If you'd like to contribute to the project, please fork the repository and submit a pull request with your changes.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact
-For any questions or inquiries, please contact [project@example.com](mailto:project@example.com).